N3Edirisinghe/N3Edirisinghe/README.md

 ### 📋 EXECUTIVE SUMMARY

-Passionate **Cybersecurity Undergraduate at SLTC** with a strong foundation in **Offensive Security** and **Full-Stack Development**.
+Passionate **Cybersecurity Undergraduate** with a strong foundation in **Offensive Security** and **Full-Stack Development**.
 Currently pursuing advanced certifications (OSCP/CEH) and actively contributing to open-source security projects.
 Focused on identifying vulnerabilities and implementing robust security architectures to protect digital assets.

 ---